officiallyslim/kor/src/facts/island_fact/facts_list.md

 94. [Basic fertilizer](https://robloxislands.fandom.com/wiki/Basic_Fertilizer) is referred to as "Fertilizer" when fished.
 95. Blue tang is referred to as "Royal Blue Tang" when fished.
 96. Puffer fish is referred to as "Pufferfish" when fished.
-97. From May 13, 2022 to [May 14, 2022](https://robloxislands.fandom.com/wiki/May_13,_2022#May_14,_2022), fishing basic fertilizer would not reward the player any item.In the same time period, fish-related quests given by [Azur](https://robloxislands.fandom.com/wiki/Azur) and [Odlum](https://robloxislands.fandom.com/wiki/Odlum) could not be completed.
+97. From May 13, 2022 to [May 14, 2022](https://robloxislands.fandom.com/wiki/May_13,_2022#May_14,_2022), fishing basic fertilizer would not reward the player any item.
+In the same time period, fish-related quests given by [Azur](https://robloxislands.fandom.com/wiki/Azur) and [Odlum](https://robloxislands.fandom.com/wiki/Odlum) could not be completed.
-98. In the same time period, fish-related quests given by [Azur](https://robloxislands.fandom.com/wiki/Azur) and [Odlum](https://robloxislands.fandom.com/wiki/Odlum) could not be completed.
 99. The fishing minigame is also present in Easy.gg's other game: [BedWars](https://robloxislands.fandom.comhttps://robloxbedwars.fandom.com/wiki/Fishing_Rod).
+100. The Azarathian Serpent is the first and only mini-boss inIslandsthat can be summoned by itself and cannot be summoned by players or [tokens](https://robloxislands.fandom.com/wiki/Token).
+101. It is the fourth boss inIslandsthat doesn't have its own token
+102. Upon defeat, it can drop other boss tokens, much like how the [Slime King](https://robloxislands.fandom.com/wiki/Slime_King) drops [Slime Queen Tokens](https://robloxislands.fandom.com/wiki/Slime_Queen_Token).
+103. When the Azaranthian Serpent burrows into the ground, its model is condensed into a ball and hidden until it unburrows and plays its pop-up animation.
+104. It is the only boss that can possibly spawn on another boss's arena